How Web Development Has Changed

 - Cloudflare or Elastic Load Balancing for load balancing.

 - Git for storing code.

-With serverless computing, things really start to change.
-No more data center, no more Operating Systems, no more Apache, no more languages or framework installs.
+With serverless computing, things start to change.
+No more data center, no more Operating Systems, no more Apache, no more languages, or framework installs.
 Now it's all about creating tiny, single functions with targeted responsibilities.
-This functions can be easily parallelized and you only pay for what you use.
+These functions can be parallelized, and you only pay for what you use.
 The only catch?
-You inevitably start falling victim of vendor lock-in.
+You inevitably start falling victim to vendor lock-in.

 - AWS Lambda (with Kenesis) for server-side development.